AdirBuskila/dormhub/SETUP.md

-# 🚀 Mobile4U Setup Guide
+# 🚀 Mobile For You Setup Guide

 ## ✅ Current Status
 The application is now running successfully at `http://localhost:3000`!